We Should Be Dead: 2007

 The band's debut single Forget Romance Let's Dance! made a huge impact on its release in November 2007, landing at number 3 in the Irish charts.
 The single was A-Listed on all the major radio stations, and gained exposure on BBC Radio 1 in the UK.
 The promo video for the single was produced and directed by Peter Delaney.

 2008

 The band's debut album Forget Romance, Let's Dance! was released worldwide on 1 February 2008.
 The band released two more singles from their debut album Forget Romance, Let's Dance! in the form of the Valentine's Day exclusive I Fell In Love With You and the cheeky, beat pop influenced Zero Point Five.
 The promo video for the later was filmed and directed by Shane Serrano.
-The band also graced the red carpet at Ireland's annual Meteor Music Awards, where they were nominated as "Best Newcomers".
-We Should Be Dead garnered a highly credible international fan base when their debut album became a blogosphere phenomenon upon its release.
-The band were also surprised to find themselves as 'featured artists' on the front page of MySpace.
-In August 2008, We Should Be Dead headed out on their first US tour where they were blown away by the response to their live shows.
-Many who hadn't previously heard of the band and many who's tastes lay elsewhere, were enthralled by the band's energetic and thrilling live performances.
-Playlisted on huge US radio stations like KROQ and KCRW along with some celebrity fans helped the band secure a solid US following.
+The band also atended Ireland's annual Meteor Music Awards, where they were nominated as "Best Newcomers".